Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ![Wireframes](/static/images/wireframes.jpg)

 #### Information Design
-- Information text is separated and spaced out to keep it clear easy to read.
+- Information text is separated and spaced-out to keep it clear and easy to read.
-- Information and forms with images in the background are also placed on a darker background with lighter text to help it stand out.
+- Information and forms with images in the background are also placed on a darker background with lighter text, to help it stand out.
 - All navigation links are easy to read and see.
-- All Forms have appropriate labels so the user knows what they need to input.
+- All forms have appropriate labels so the user knows what they need to input.
 - Created character information is labelled and spaced well on all screen sizes.

 #### Interface Design
-- The content is spaced well and its obvious where to go to proceed to the other pages on the site.
+- The content is spaced well, and its obvious where to proceed onto other pages on the site.
-- All buttons are labelled and spaced well, so the user can see what page they will be sent too.
+- All buttons are labelled and spaced well, so the user can see what page they will be sent to.

 #### Navigation Design
-- Navigation is located at the top of the page, the links the user will see is determined by their log in status.
+- Navigation is located at the top of the page, the links the user will see is determined by their login status.
 - The user can also navigate using call to actions, or will be redirected after completing certain forms within the site.

 ### Surface